ursulagraber/ursu-playground/_posts/2020-06-11-en-Starlight.md

 *Between pleasure and frustration*

-Ursula Graber asks questions about feminism, emancipation of pleasure and role models.
+Ursula Graber asks questions about feminism, enjoyment emancipation and role models.
 Inspired by critical feminist theories and burlesque dance, she creates a humorous and personal performance that invites wonder and reflection.

 *"Are all feminists killjoys?”*